bluedynamics/node.ext.uml/src/node/ext/uml/activities.rst

     ModelIllFormedException: <Behavior...> Cannot directly use abstract base classes

 Import the model.
-If you want to know how to create a model, look into tests/env.py
+If you want to know how to create a model, look into testing/env.py
-    >>> from node.ext.uml.tests.env import model
+    >>> from node.ext.uml.testing.env import model

 Validate the model
     >>> from node.ext.uml.activities import validate